DeMoorJasper/parcel-plugin-svelte/readme.md

 If you want to know how it works have a look at [my article](https://medium.com/@jasperdemoor/writing-a-parcel-plugin-3936271cbaaa) about this plugin, might help if you wanna fix a bug or write your own parcel-plugin.

+## Any more questions?

+Any more questions about how the plugin works internally or how to use it?
+Feel free to open an issue in the repository.

 ## License

 MIT License